samkellerhals/simcom7600E-aws-iot-core/README.md

 - A device certificate: `clientcert.pem`
 - The private key certificate: `clientkey.pem`

-For more information on setting up a new device on AWS and the corresponding certificates see this article: https://www.hackster.io/victorffs/connecting-sim7600x-h-to-aws-using-mqtt-and-at-commands-2a693c
+For more information on setting up a new device on AWS and the corresponding certificates see this article.

 ## Configuration